hartwigmedical/hmftools/serve/README.md

  - The reference genome fasta file
  - The definition of Hartwig driver genes
  - The definition of Hartwig known fusions
- - The Hartwig mapping of gene to (canonical) transcript
+ - The Hartwig mapping of gene to (canonical) ensembl transcript

 ### Ref-genome dependent output